Hsu-Mao-Ken/AI-Smart-Composite-Design-Platform/README.md

 pip install -r requirements.txt
 ```

+*   Prerequisites for LLM: The Llama-3.1-8B-Instruct model requires a Hugging Face access token.
+For privacy and security reasons, you must apply for your own personal token.
 *   Ensure all pre-trained weights (.pth) and scalers (.pkl) are located in the root directory.
 *   Start the Intelligent Design Platform by running the main web application script:
 ```bash